Somerset Armed Forces Day

 We’re lucky to have a hard-working team of volunteers who have dedicated their own time to put on a successful, family event to celebrate our Armed Forces.

-Following this early success the group decided to ‘think big’ and gained agreement to hold Armed Forces Day in Vivary Park and Wilton Lands, sadly due to Covid the 2020 & 2021 event was cancelled, however planning is well advanced for 2022, when Somerset Armed Forces Day will take on the 2nd July.
+Following this early success the group decided to ‘think big’ and gained agreement to hold Armed Forces Day in Vivary Park and Wilton Lands, sadly due to Covid the 2020 & 2021 event was cancelled, however the event returned in 2022 and has been a massive success each year since.

 Ed Cullen